Ex-mayor tries to end decades of 2-party rule in El Salvador

 Photo: Salvador Melendez, AP

-SAN SALVADOR, El Salvador (AP) — A youthful former mayor is promising to fight corruption and end three decades of two-party rule in El Salvador's presidential election as campaigns wrap up ahead of the Feb.
-3 vote.
+SAN SALVADOR, El Salvador (AP) — Campaigning wrapped up Sunday for next weekend's presidential election in El Salvador, with polls saying the front-runner is a young ex-mayor who is promising to fight corruption and end three decades of two-party rule.

-The election of ex-San Salvador Mayor Nayib Bukele would bring a fresh face to a Central American country plagued by poverty, gang violence and among the world's highest murder rates.
+A victory next Sunday by former San Salvador Mayor Nayib Bukele would bring a fresh face to a Central American country plagued by poverty, gang violence and one of the world's highest homicide rates.
+Nearly one in three Salvadorans lives in poverty, according to the World Bank.

-The 37-year old is running against Carlos Calleja, of the conservative New Country coalition, and Hugo Martinez of the party of El Salvador's former FMLN guerrillas.
+Results from 10 different polling firms say the 37-year-old Bukele leads Carlos Calleja of the conservative New Country coalition and Hugo Martinez of the party formed by El Salvador's former FMLN guerrillas.

+"We're tired of these lying politicians, of so much corruption, that's why I support Nayib," Catalino Ramirez, 60, said while waiting in a large crowd to hear Bukele give a speech in the capital.

+Bukele, a businessman who distributes Yamaha motorcycles and owns nightclubs, represents the Grand National Alliance for Unity.

-Bukele of the Grand National Alliance for Unity, or GANA for its Spanish initials, leads in the polls.
-If no candidate wins a majority of the votes, a runoff between the top two candidates will take place on March 10.
+If no candidate wins a majority of votes, a runoff between the top two candidates would take place March 10.